Skip to content

 Provide definitions

 If your IT policy impacts your less tech-savvy employees, don’t forget to provide definitions of relevant words and phrases.
-Computer terminology may seem commonplace to you, but that doesn’t mean that Linda in accounting will know what you’re talking about.
+Computer terminology may seem commonplace to you, but that doesn’t mean that Arthur in accounting will know what you’re talking about.

 Incorporate instructions for procedures